WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/z4-OverruleAddingOfCreatedEnterpriseImageToDossier/index.md

     // - getDebugConfig -
     function getDebugConfig()
     {
-        // Tell Studio or Smart Connection not to debug, but to show alerts. return [ false, false, true ];
+        // Tell Studio not to debug, but to show alerts. return [ false, false, true ];
     }